mdn/content/files/en-us/web/api/gpupipelineerror/reason/index.md

 {{APIRef("WebGPU API")}}{{SeeCompatTable}}

 The **`reason`** read-only property of the
-{{domxref("GPUPipelineError")}} interface defines the pipeline creation failed in a machine-readable way.
+{{domxref("GPUPipelineError")}} interface defines the reason the pipeline creation failed in a machine-readable way.

 ## Value